danyi1998/OO-Project/README.md

 After which, 'Print all programs', 'Print all courses registered under a program', and 'Print all students' can be selected.

-'Register a student for a course' can also be selected to register an existing student to an existing course.
+'Register a student for a course' can also be selected to register an existing student for an existing course.

 Then, 'Print all courses taken by a student' and 'Print all students enrolled in a course' options can be selected.